wlchin/SampleExplorer/README.md

     ```

-3. Run biorag with a gene set query and textual query.
+3. Run BioRAG with a gene set query and textual query.
 The gene set is a list, and the textual query is a string.

     ```python